EliasArruda/EliasArruda/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│  Building robust systems with Go & Rust · Living in the terminal │
+│  Building robust systems with Go · Living in the terminal       │
 │  Arch Linux  ·  Neovim  ·  PostgreSQL  ·  No compromises        │
 └─────────────────────────────────────────────────────────────────┘
 ```